-Wildern Art department is a thriving and lively department, which has a long-standing history of exceptional results gained through high-quality creative teaching and exceptionally talented students.
-The Art Staff consists of 5 members of staff with varied Art Degrees and practicing artists, 4 of which each teaching in their own art room with most teaching across both Key Stage 3 and 4, delivering a wide range of art specialisms.¬† Student artwork is of an exquisitely high standard and displayed around the school site, the Wildern Art Department students consistently win and contribute to local and national art and photography competitions.
+Wildern Art department is a thriving and lively department, which has a long-standing history of exceptional results gained through high-quality creative teaching and a wealth of talented students.
+The Art Staff consists of 5 members of staff with varied Art Degrees and practising artists, 4 of which each teaching in their own art room with most teaching across both Key Stage 3 and 4, delivering a wide range of art specialisms.¬† Student artwork is of an exquisitely high standard and displayed around the school site, the Wildern Art Department students consistently win and contribute to local and national art and photography competitions.

-Art KS3 classes are mixed ability; students have one hour of Art a week.
-Students work through a range of theme-based projects that give them the opportunity to learn about a wide range of artists, alongside broadening and deepening their art knowledge and skills.
+Art KS3 classes are mixed ability; Yr 8 students have one hour of Art a week and Year 7, 3 over a fortnight.
+Students work through a range of¬†theme-based¬†projects that give them the opportunity to learn about a wide range of artists, alongside broadening and deepening their art knowledge and skills.
 Students are assessed using Wildern Steps and also via a baseline test at the start of year 7, and an end of Key Stage 3 Assessment Project.
-Students have high-quality sketchbooks to complete class work and all homework tasks in; these are regularly marked and feedforward comments given.
-Due to the nature and detail of Art Homework‚Äôs the standard set for each year group at KS3 is 2 a half term, students are also given the opportunity to use the WIN to assist with homework tasks.
+Students have¬†high-quality¬†sketchbooks to complete class work and all homework tasks in; these are regularly marked and¬†feedforward¬†comments given.
+Due to the nature and detail of Art Homework‚Äôs the standard set for each year group at KS3 is 2 per half term, students are also encouraged to use Google Classroom to assist with homework tasks.

 Art at Wildern School is a discreet subject area within the Creative and Media department.
 The Art Department is located in block 2, alongside the well-equipped LRC, it has 4 large dedicated Art rooms which are all fully equipped.
 One classrooms hosts the Kiln room, where two kilns are in constant use, all classrooms are used for the teaching of clay.
-Ceramic is are taught at KS3 and 4 alongside drawing, painting, printing, 3D work, art textiles, photography etc. Rooms 214 and 215 are equipped with PC‚Äôs connected to the school system, the Internet and Adobe Photoshop.
+Ceramic is taught at KS3 and 4 alongside drawing, painting, printing, 3D work, art textiles, photography etc. Each of the art rooms are equipped with PC‚Äôs connected to the school system, the Internet and Adobe Photoshop.